 SIR, YOU ARE NO GEORGE WASHINGTON

 Today, we conclude our consideration of the trespass problems faced by our New Hampshire landowners Larry and Laura Littoral.
-If you have followed along to this point, and can remember after the weekend what transpired, you know that the Littorals’ pastoral cottage getaway, situated on a classic New England pond, has been disrupted by neighbor Wally Angler.
+If you have followed along to this point, and can remember what transpired even after the exciting news that Britney Spears is back on Instagram, you know that the Littorals’ pastoral cottage getaway, situated on a classic New England pond, has been disrupted by neighbor Wally Angler.

 Compared to Wally, Myles Garrett is a fine neighbor to Mason Rudolph.
 Wally – a NINO (neighbor-in-name-only) – is an angler, and asked the Littorals to chop down some dead trees on their property to create a trout habitat in the pond for the primary (and sole) purpose of adding to Wally’s piscatorial pleasure.
 You can hear him now: “Thanks for all the fish!”